 Why BPC-157 and TB-500 Together?

-The rationale for combining BPC-157 and TB-500 is rooted in the biology of tissue repair itself.
+The rationale for combining BPC-157 and TB-500 in this peptide stack is rooted in the biology of tissue repair itself.
 Healing is not a single process — it’s a cascade of sequential and overlapping phases, each driven by different molecular mechanisms.
 BPC-157 and TB-500 address different phases of this cascade:

 BPC-157’s primary contributions: